After Eighteen Years as a Student, Dining Employee Lisa Bouffard Will Graduate From Bowdoin this Spring

-Though she starting taking classes in 2001, she didn't matriculate until 2008.
+Though she starting taking classes in 2001, she didn't matriculate until some years later.
 She had to apply for admission to Bowdoin and needed to show a record of achievement and strong reference letters.
 "Yvette Lloyd in admissions hand-walked my acceptance letter over to me because she was so excited about it," Bouffard remembered.
 "It was a beautiful thing to get that letter."

 Bowdoin dean of students and sociology professor Janet Lohmann, who taught Bouffard in two classes, described Bouffard as a "fabulous and engaged student," who brought a unique kind of diversity to her classes.
 "She has a lived experience that added to the conversation in ways that our students don’t always get to hear," Lohmann said.

 Over the years, Bouffard has grown close to some of her younger peers.
 Being a matriculated student, she has fully engaged in the many group projects that professors assign students to complete after regular classroom hours.

 And while she's impressed by Bowdoin students and their abilities, Bouffard said that being in the trenches with them, she's also seen them just be regular kids.
 "I see them struggling with their workload, and hear them talk about [unwise] things they've done," she said.
 "On more than one occasion, I've pulled the mom card, and been like, 'No, no, no, you don't do that!'
 Many students have heard me say, 'Make good decisions!'"

 Some respond with the verbal eye roll, "Yeah, okay, Lisa," but others have thanked her for listening to them, she said.